-Seizure: Seizure is a neurological condition that causes a series of jerking movements and loss of consciousness.
+Epilepsy (seizure disorders) is a neurological condition that causes a series of jerking movements and loss of consciousness.
 Seizures are caused by disordered electrical activity in the brain rooted in a seizure disorder like epilepsy or a number of other primary causes.
 Seizures can be managed with medication.

 Transient Ischemic Attack (Mini-Stroke)A transient ischemic attack (TIA), or mini-stroke, is often a warning sign of a future stroke - you should call paramedics right away (dial 911 in the U.S.).
 Blood clots, occluded arteries and leaking blood vessels caused by high blood pressure may cause TIAs.
-Symptoms include neurologic deficits, speech and vision problems, and confusion.
+Symptoms: include neurologic deficits, speech problems, vision problems, and confusion.

 Expert Views and News